 Upgrading the VLS custom test system using NI TestStand sequences and associated LabVIEW code modules not only provided the U.S. Navy with a great system, it also saved us an immense amount of time during our test system development process.
 For example, a completed code module we developed reduced an 80 man-hour post-fabrication ring-out test to just a few minutes.
 Additionally, we were also able to repurpose our calibration VIs to conduct similar time-saving measures in assessing the quality of the completed scaling boards.

+See how G Systems designs and builds successful test and automation systems for military applications.
 Learn more about G Systems’ approach to designing rugged custom test fixtures for the harshest environments by downloading this white paper.